Mount Penang Juvenile Justice Centre: Description

 The original buildings and most of the buildings that followed have been designed by the Government Architect, operating through the Department of Public Works and Services.
 A member of the original building committee was the prominent architect, James Nangle, who also proved influential during the design and construction of the buildings.

 The first buildings were designed so that the inmates could build them under the supervision of skilled artisans and tradesmen.
-The steep escarpment made the transport of building materials very expensive and James Nangle chose site-mixed concrete, using cement, sand and crushed sandstone as w economy measure (the sand may have been made from finely crushed sandstone).
+The steep escarpment made the transport of building materials very expensive and James Nangle chose site-mixed concrete, using cement, sand and crushed sandstone as an economy measure.
+The sand may have been made from finely crushed sandstone.
 The concrete does not appear to have been reinforced and was poured in shallow timber forms, lifted in stages.
 Other materials used were timber and corrugated iron, with the majority of the early staff cottages null of weatherboard.

 The first dormitories and administrative buildings were constructed in the colonial era, with wide verandas, steeply pitched roofs and regular punctuation of windows and door openings.
 Plan forms were simple rectangles.
 The houses were bungalows with a similar character.

 The later houses are of mass concrete and show a superimposed Federation influence.
 These were introduced between the Colonial houses so that the styles alternated.

 Later buildings used brick as the principal building material, but continued to utilise the same simple shapes and motifs and, even though built over several decades, were very consistent within themselves and blended with the earlier structures.
 The 1980s buildings, which are located between re residences and the dormitories, utilised the same elements as the original Colonial buildings and serve as an important visual and physical link between the dormitories running along the ridge and the "Carinya" dormitory and the maintenance building further to the west.

 Whilst many of the education buildings, which are standard Department of Education demountable classrooms, depart from the themes outlined above, they are generally placed in discrete groups which are screened from the main buildings by vegetation.